MicrosoftDocs/winrt-api/windows.applicationmodel/packagecatalog_addoptionalpackageasync_922156115.md

 The package family of the optional package to add to the catalog.

 ## -returns
-The result of adding the package.
+The result of starting the asynchronous operation to add the package.

 ## -remarks
 This method only works for optional packages in a related set.